C.22 Procedures for Changes in Graduate Curricula

 3. Approval by the dean, or in the case of interdisciplinary courses, by the deans of all affected colleges.

-4. Approval by the director of Graduate Studies
+4. Approval by the Dean, School of Graduate Studies.

 6. The college level Graduate Council will review all petitions for curriculum changes and, when necessary, make recommendations to the provost.

-7. The director of Graduate Studies will publish the Graduate Council's meeting time and place at least one week prior to meeting.
+7. The Dean, School of Graduate Studies will publish the Graduate Council's meeting time and place at least one week prior to meeting.

 8. All curriculum changes at the University are effective on August 15 each year.